alexmolas/alexmolas.github.io/_posts/2022-09-28-choose-the-smallest-number.md

 where $$Q_i = \sum_{n=1}^{j-1} P_n^2 + \left(1 - \sum_{n=1}^j P_n\right)^2$$.

-AFAIK, it doesn't exist a closed form for the probabilities $$P$$, but in the next section I'll show how to get the probabilities using Python.
+AFAIK, it doesn't exist a closed form for the probabilities $$P$$, but in the next section, I'll show how to get the probabilities using Python.

 ### Numerical solution